-Do not coadminister aliskiren with Telmisartan in patients with diabetes.
+Aliskiren: Do not co-administer aliskiren with Telmisartan in patients with diabetes.
 Avoid use of aliskiren with Telmisartan in patients with renal impairment (GFR <60 mL/min).

-When Telmisartan was coadministered with digoxin, median increases in digoxin peak plasma concentration (49%) and in trough concentration (20%) were observed.
+Digoxin: When Telmisartan was co-administered with digoxin, median increases in digoxin peak plasma concentration (49%) and in trough concentration (20%) were observed.
 Therefore, monitor digoxin levels when initiating, adjusting, and discontinuing Telmisartan for the purpose of keeping the digoxin level within the therapeutic range.

 The antihypertensive effect of angiotensin II receptor antagonists, including Telmisartan may be attenuated by NSAIDs including selective COX-2 inhibitors.